centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-nginx-serverstatus.md

         ...
     }

-Make sure you are allowing pollers to access this URL.
+Make sure you are allowing Pollers to access this URL.

 You can check the validity of your configuration using: